mvolkmann/blog/src/swift/watch-os.md

 1. In Xcode, select File ...
 New ...
 Project...
 1. Select the "watchOS" tab.
-1. Select "iOS App with Watch App".
+1. Select "App".
 1. Click the "Next" button.
 1. Enter a project name.
+1. Select the "Watch App with New Companion iOS App" radio button.
+1. Click the "Next" button.
+1. Select the directory where the project will be saved.
 1. Click the "Create" button.

 The iOS app is defined by files in the "{project-name}" directory.